Lubbock Chamber of Commerce 2019 State Policy Priorities

 Pay for performance.
 Support providing school districts resources to financially reward campuses that achieve high student performance or significant incremental gains, which are currently provided through state DATE grants.

-Pre-K. Support funding for high quality, full-day pre-K initiatives and legislation that puts children on a pathway toward academic achievement.
+Pre-K. Support funding for high quality, full-day pre-K and legislation that puts children on a pathway toward academic achievement.
+Support allowing any new funding for full-day pre-K to be applied to those who are currently providing full-day Pre-K services.

 Reform Initiatives.
 Review & evaluate education reform initiatives launched by the U.S. Chamber of Commerce and the Texas Association of Business in support of the business community.